Outrunning LLM Cutoffs: A Live Kernel Crash Resolution Benchmark for All: Experiments

 \subsection{RQ4: Performance with perfect localization}

 \textbf{Setup.} To measure the upper-bound crash resolution performance with perfect localization, we provide the ground-truth modified files to agents (i.e. oracle mode) and report CRR and EPR under such setting.
-We run two agents on \lkbench-2512 in oracle mode---\mini and CrashFixer \footnote{CrashFixer isn't open-sourced, but the authors agreed to run it on \lkbench-2512 and provide patches (not trajectories)} (an agent that runs only in oracle mode, \citet{mathai2025crashfixer}).
+We run two agents on \lkbench-2512 in oracle mode---\mini and CrashFixer \footnote{CrashFixer is not open-sourced, but the authors agreed to run it on \lkbench-2512 and provide patches (not trajectories)} (an agent that runs only in oracle mode, \citet{mathai2025crashfixer}).

 \textbf{Results.} In \cref{table:oracle_mode} we report the upper-bound performance by providing the set of files modified by the kernel developers.
 When enabling oracle mode for \mini, there is a drop of $6.32\%$ in CRR but $12.30\%$ increase in EPR.
 This shows that perfect localization assistance improves the precision of \mini, as the portion of equivalent patches within crash resolving patches grows.
+We also observe lower CRR with a higher EPR, which means less crash suppression given the perfect file localization.